-- Switch off the charger after charging.
-Disconnect the battery.
+Switch off the battery charger after charging and disconnect from the battery.
+Guideline

 The charge current, charge voltage, and charge time must not be exceeded.
-Charge the battery regularly when the motorcycle is not in use 3 months
+Charge the battery regularly when the 3 months 3 months motorcycle is not in use